 The Layoffs: What Actually Happened

-CEO Howie Liu framed the cuts as a necessary reset for sustainable growth.
-The numbers suggest he was right about the business: Airtable hit cash flow positivity in late 2024 and has maintained it since.
-Revenue grew 27% year-over-year to $478M ARR.
+CEO Howie Liu framed the cuts as a refocus on larger enterprise customers and a path to sustainable growth.
+The business numbers suggest he was right: Airtable hit cash flow positivity in late 2024 and has maintained it since.
+The company reported $478M ARR for 2024, growing 27% year-over-year.
 The company isn’t dying — it’s operating more efficiently than ever.

 But the cultural impact is real and still reverberating.
-Multiple employee reviews written in 2025 describe a “dead” office culture, broken trust with leadership, and a lingering sense that anyone could be next.
-The 4.1 Glassdoor rating has held up surprisingly well — partly because many of the disaffected employees left and wrote their reviews during the exit, and partly because the people who remain genuinely believe in the product.
+Multiple employee reviews written in 2024-2025 describe a tougher office culture and a lingering sense that further cuts could come.
+The 3.8 Glassdoor rating has held up reasonably well — partly because many of the disaffected employees left and wrote their reviews during the exit, and partly because the people who remain say they genuinely believe in the product.

 The AI Pivot: Superagent and the New CTO